Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 Desember 2025 22.33.26 UTC
+- WIB: Selasa, 16 Desember 2025 23.42.44 UTC
-- WITA: Selasa, 16 Desember 2025 23.33.26 UTC
+- WITA: Rabu, 17 Desember 2025 00.42.44 UTC
-- WIT: Rabu, 17 Desember 2025 00.33.26 UTC
+- WIT: Rabu, 17 Desember 2025 01.42.44 UTC

 Kutipan Inspiratif:
-"Technology, like art, is a soaring exercise of the human imagination."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational